sorrowfulpredict/sorrowfulpredict/README.md

 .𖦹 ݁˖ | Hello! --> Sorrowful or Sleepy preferred names .
 My github is only used for PonyTown .
-1x1x1x1 fictionkin . ⋆˚꩜｡
+1x1x1x1 and Skittles fictionkin . ⋆˚꩜｡

 ✮⋆˙| Please Do Not Copy any of my skins or inspo . . ⋆˚꩜｡